Zapper-fi/protocol/docs/api-intro/human-readable-transactions/app-timelines.md

 The `timelineForApp` query takes an app name in the form of a `slug`.
 It returns a `processedDescription` or `description`.
 If returning `description`, `descriptionDisplayItems` such as `TokenDisplayItem` will be used to surface onchain items embedded within the human-readable description.

 :::tip
-To find the correct `slug` for the app you are trying to reference, find the app on Zapper, and the slug is the last part of the URL.
-For example for https://zapper.xyz/apps/cat-town, the slug is `cat-town`.
+To find the correct `slug` for the app you are trying to reference, find the app on Zapper.
+The slug is the last part of the URL.
+For example: https://zapper.xyz/apps/cat-town, has the slug `cat-town`.
 :::

 ### Example Use Case: App Activity Feed

 Let's say you want to to add an activity feed inside of your app that shows your users onchain activity in a human-readable format.
 Start by passing `slug` for the app name.
-Then return `processedDescription`, the `account` object with `displayName` and `value`.
+Then return `processedDescription` and the `account` object with the fields `displayName` and `value`.
 Also include the `transaction` object with `timestamp` and `hash` so you can display when the transaction happened and use the hash to link out to a block explorer.

 #### Example Variable